 Implants need professional monitoring at least twice yearly, sometimes more frequently if you have a history of gum disease.
 These appointments include cleaning around the implants, checking for any bone loss, evaluating the stability of prosthetic components, and examining tissue health.
 Professional implant cleaning typically costs $150 to $300 per visit.

-The prosthetic components on implants also require attention.
+The prosthetic components on implants also require attention over time.
 Screws can loosen – usually a quick tightening procedure.
 Crowns may crack or break and need replacement, typically costing $1,000 to $2,000 per crown.
 Full-arch prosthetics need professional removal and deep cleaning periodically, often costing $500 to $1,000 per cleaning appointment.

 Dealing With Problems and Repairs

-When dentures develop problems, solutions are usually straightforward.
-Broken teeth can be replaced.
-Cracks can be repaired.
-Poor fit gets addressed with relining or adjustment.
+When dentures develop problems, the fixes are usually simple.
+A dentist or lab can replace broken teeth, repair cracks, and address poor fit with relining or adjustment.
 Most repairs complete within a few days to a week.
 You might be without your denture during repairs unless the office offers same-day service or provides a temporary replacement.

-Being without your denture creates obvious challenges – you can’t eat normally, your appearance changes, speaking becomes difficult.
+Being without your denture creates obvious challenges.
+You can’t eat normally, your appearance changes, and speaking becomes difficult.
 Some patients keep backup dentures for exactly this situation.
 Emergency denture repairs are available in many areas if you break your denture on a weekend or holiday.

 Implant problems are less common but more complex when they occur.
-If a screw loosens, your dentist can tighten it during a regular appointment – minor issue.
+If a screw loosens, your dentist can usually tighten it during a regular appointment.
 If a crown breaks, replacement requires impressions, lab work, and often temporary coverage while the permanent crown is fabricated.
 If an implant shows signs of infection or bone loss, treatment may involve antibiotics, specialized cleaning, or in severe cases, implant removal.

-The key difference: denture problems are generally easier to fix but more frequent.
+The key distinction is that denture problems are generally easier to fix and tend to happen more often.
 Implant problems are less common but potentially more serious and expensive when they happen.
 Your risk tolerance and problem-solving preference might influence which maintenance reality appeals to you.

 Long-Term Value Analysis – The 10-Year Cost Breakdown